Use Google Private Service Connect with Aiven services beta#

 plc3fd852bec98 12870921937223780 user-approved 10.0.0.100

-You may be need to run the avn service privatelink google refresh command at this point since updates to service attachment accept lists are not immediately reflected in the states of returned connected endpoints.
+You may need to run the avn service privatelink google refresh command at this point since updates to service attachment accept lists are not immediately reflected in the states of returned connected endpoints.

 avn service privatelink google refresh MY_SERVICE_NAME

-After establishing the connection and populating DNS records , the connection appears as active.
+After establishing the connection and populating DNS records, the connection appears as active.

 avn service privatelink google connection list MY_SERVICE_NAME